Ahtesham18112011/Spodrue/Day1/README.md

-# Day 1: Introduction to TCL and VSDSYNTH Tool Box Usage
+# Day 1: Introduction to TCL
 This day introduces us to the **Tool Command Language (TCL)** and explains us the usage of the TCL language.

 ## What is TCL language?